Storage provider

 - how often the provider will have to submit storage proofs.

-To view the current parameters:
+To view the current parameters (local daemon state):

 get-provider-info